hamidb80/iterrr/readme.md

 ### Define A Custom Reducer
 **every reducer have**: [let't name our custom reducer `zzz`]
 1. `zzzInit[T](args...): ...` :: initializes the value of accumulator(state) :: must be *generic*.
-2. `zzz(var acc, newValue): bool` :: updates the accumulator based on `newValue`, if returns false, the iteration stops.
+2. `zzzUpdate(var acc, newValue): bool` :: updates the accumulator based on `newValue`, if returns false, the iteration stops.
 3. `zzzFinalizer(n): ...` :: returns the result of the accumulator.

 **NOTE**: see implementations in `src/iterrr/reducers.nim`